 - Committing any act injurious to the public health, public morals, trade, or commerce, or for the perversion or corruption of public justice or the due administration of the law; OR

 - Accomplishing any criminal or unlawful purpose, or accomplishing a purpose, not in itself criminal or unlawful, by criminal or unlawful means

 Note that conspiracy to commit an offense and the completed offense are separate crimes.
 This means that a defendant may be convicted of both conspiracy and the underlying crime(s) as long as he/she attempts to commit it or succeeds in committing it.

-If you've been accused of criminal conspiracy under NRS 199.480 in Nevada, Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) can meet with you for a free consultation.
+If you have been accused of criminal conspiracy under NRS 199.480 in Nevada, Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) can meet with you for a free consultation.
 They may be able to keep your record clean by negotiating a full dismissal.
-Otherwise, they're prepared to fight at trial for a not guilty verdict.
+Otherwise, they are prepared to fight at trial for a not guilty verdict.

 For information about California conspiracy laws, go to our page on California conspiracy laws.